warpnet/smart-led-event/README.md

 ### Step 2 - Power Feed

 During the preparation steps you've connected the NodeMCU using an USB cable.
 As you might know the USB connection will only provide a [5V DC signal](https://en.wikipedia.org/wiki/USB).
 The LED light strip comes included with a 12V DC adapter.
 In order to power the NodeMCU using the 12V DC adapter, we will need to step down the voltage to 5V.
-Start by building the voltage regulator circuit as shown below:
+Start by building the voltage regulator circuit as shown above:

 <img src="media/power.png" alt="Voltage regulator circuit" width="500"/>